elnazanzhd/ecg-rhythm-cinc2017/README.md

 The PhysioNet/Computing in Cardiology Challenge 2017 focuses on classifying **short single-lead ECG recordings** (roughly tens of seconds) into **N / A / O / ~**.

 This repo assumes you have already downloaded and extracted the official training data and have the `REFERENCE.csv` label file.

+make sure to adjust the path and directories used in the notebook before running.

 link to dataset:https://physionet.org/content/challenge-2017/1.0.0/training/#files-panel